 Elder Soares is the third Apostle to visit Cuba.
-He was preceded by Elder David A. Bednar in February 2012 and Elder Jeffrey R. Holland in June 2014, where he organized the Church’s second branch in the country.
+He was preceded by Elder David A. Bednar in February 2012 and Elder Jeffrey R. Holland in June 2014, when the latter organized the Church’s second branch in the country.

 The Caribbean Newsroom report said Elder Soares’ agenda included meetings with government leaders in Cuba — including the head of the Office of Religious Affairs — where they discussed the progress of the Church.

-“This has been a very positive meeting,” Elder Soares said as he left the meeting.
-“The Church is advancing with firm steps and we feel very optimistic about the future.”
+“This has been a very positive meeting,” Elder Soares said as he left.
+“The Church is advancing with firm steps, and we feel very optimistic about the future.”

 Elder Soares arrived in the country with his wife, Sister Rosana Soares, and Elder Eduardo Gavarret, General Authority Seventy and president of the Caribbean Area, and his wife, Sister Norma Gavarret.
 They visited various humanitarian organizations and faith partners who work with the Church to help those in need on the island, especially after recent hurricanes.

-The leaders held an interdenominational dinner as well, which was attended by various religious leaders to strengthen ties and build closer relationships.
+They also held an interdenominational friendly gathering as well, which was attended by various religious leaders to strengthen ties and build closer relationships.

 The Reverend Father Ariel Suárez Jáuregui, assistant secretary of the Conference of Catholic Bishops of Cuba, commented: “This has been an affable meeting between brothers, in which we have been able to enjoy a fraternal spirit of cordiality and affection among those of us who profess the faith of Christ and who we hope will be the first of many in the future.”